Introduction

 • meta-analyses show better outcomes with combination therapy compared to dMT [Vidale, 2020] [Katsanos, 2019] [Wang, 2020]

-• IVT led to peripheral thrombus migration in 54% of patients in the INTERRSeCT trial, of which 27% had significant thrombus shift and was associated with a better outcome, and 27% had a moderate shift with no effect on the outcome [Ohara, 2020]
+• IVT led to peripheral thrombus migration in 54% of patients in the INTERRSeCT trial, with 27% experiencing significant thrombus shift, which was associated with a better outcome.
+Another 27% had a moderate shift with no effect on the outcome [Ohara, 2020]

-• sometimes, thrombus displacement more peripherally may not lead to clinical improvement and may make subsequent endovascular procedures difficult or impossible [Flint, 2020]
+• sometimes, thrombus displacement to a more peripheral location may not lead to clinical improvement and can make subsequent endovascular procedures difficult or impossible [Flint, 2020]

-• thrombolysis should not significantly delay the start of MT → do not wait for its effect and immediately transfer the patient to the center performing MT (ESO-ESMINT 2019, AHA/ASA 2019)
+• thrombolysis should not significantly delay the initiation of MT → do not wait for its effect and immediately transfer the patient to the center performing MT (ESO-ESMINT 2019, AHA/ASA 2019)

 • the RACECAT trial should answer whether it is better to thrombolyse the patients in the Stroke Center and then transport them to the Comprehensive Stroke Center (“drip and ship”) or transport the patient directly to the CSC (“mothership”)